Eric-Lautanen/ClippysRevenge/README.md

 ### Deduplication

 Every saved conversation is fingerprinted as the SHA-256 of its normalized first user turn.
-Fingerprints are persisted to `.hashes/{category}.txt`.
+Fingerprints are persisted to `.hashes/{category}.txt` inside your output directory.
 On every generation:

-1. If the fingerprint already exists → discard and regenerate
+1. If the fingerprint already exists → discard silently and regenerate with a fresh prompt
 2. The dedup store is loaded at startup so resume runs inherit full history

 This ensures you never get the same conversation twice even across multiple sessions.

 ### Parse Repair

 Small models frequently return malformed JSON.
-Rather than discarding these, the parser runs a repair pipeline:
+Rather than discarding these, the parser runs a repair pipeline — in order, stopping at first success:

-1. Strip markdown fences and extract the JSON object
+1. Strip markdown fences and extract the JSON object (removes leading/trailing prose)
-2. Attempt straight parse
+2. Attempt straight `json.loads`
-3. Repair single quotes (Python dict style output)
+3. Repair single quotes — some models output Python dict syntax instead of JSON
-4. Repair truncated JSON (hit `max_tokens` mid-output) — tries 7 suffix closings
+4. Repair truncated output — hit `max_tokens` mid-stream; tries 7 different suffix closings
-5. Repair unescaped inner quotes in string values
+5. Repair unescaped inner quotes inside string values
+6. Repair fused turns — some models pack two turns into one JSON object with duplicate `role`/`content` keys; uses `object_pairs_hook` to recover both turns before deduplication silently drops one
-6. Normalize wrong role names (`Human`, `AI`, `Expert`, `Developer` → `user`/`assistant`)
+7. Normalize wrong role names (`Human`, `AI`, `Expert`, `Developer` → `user`/`assistant`)
-7. Merge consecutive same-role turns
+8. Merge consecutive same-role turns
-8. Drop trailing user turns (odd turn count)
+9. Drop trailing user turns (odd turn count)
-9. Drop leading assistant turns
+10. Drop leading assistant turns
-10. Unwrap nested structures (`{"conversation": {"turns": [...]}}`)
+11. Unwrap nested structures (`{"conversation": {"turns": [...]}}`)

-Only conversations that survive all repair attempts and still produce invalid JSON are discarded.
+Any parse that still fails after all repair attempts is logged in full to `parse_failures.log` in your output directory, so you can review the raw model output and add new repairs as needed.

 ### Model Rotation

 Pass multiple model IDs to `--models` and set `--rotate-every N`.
 The script will:

+1. Unload any currently loaded models (clean slate)
-1. Load the first model via the LM Studio API
+2. Load the first model via `POST /api/v1/models/load`
-2. Generate N conversations
+3. Generate N conversations
-3. Unload it, load the next model
+4. Unload it via `POST /api/v1/models/unload`, load the next
-4. Repeat round-robin
+5. Repeat round-robin

-This produces variety in tone, style, and occasional perspective differences — better training signal than a single model generating everything.
+This produces variety in tone, style, and phrasing — better training signal than a single model generating everything.
+It also means your laptop's RAM gets freed between models since only one is in memory at a time.

 ### Thinking Model Support

-Qwen3, DeepSeek-R1, and other thinking models are fully supported.
-The script handles both:
+Qwen3, DeepSeek-R1, and other reasoning models are fully supported.
+The script handles both output patterns:

-- `delta.reasoning_content` — LM Studio's explicit reasoning field
+- `delta.reasoning_content` — LM Studio's dedicated reasoning field
-- `<think>...</think>` tags in content — including tags that span multiple streaming chunks
+- `<think>...</think>` tags in `delta.content` — including tags that span multiple streaming chunks

-Thinking tokens are shown live in the terminal but **stripped from saved training data** — your JSONL files will never contain `<think>` artifacts.
+Thinking tokens are shown live in the terminal (overwriting a single line so they don't flood the screen) but **stripped from saved training data** — your JSONL files will never contain `<think>` artifacts.

 ---